 If this does not solve the problem, disable email scanning in the antivirus software.
 You may need to uninstall the antivirus software and reinstall using a custom option, choosing not to install the email scanner module.

 McAfee, Trend, and AVG are known to cause this problem (and others) but it may not be limited to these three antivirus vendors.
 Microsoft's Security Essentials does not scan email as it downloads.
 Do not disable the antivirus completely - only disable the email scanning module!

 There are two other causes of large fonts in email.
 In both cases, the entire message is affected, not just a sentence or two as it is when the anti-virus scanner is the cause.

 Zoom: when zoom is the problem, its usually because fonts are tiny, not too large.
 Hold Ctrl as you scroll the mouse wheel, press Ctrl+ the plus or minus key or use the Zoom menu to change the setting.

-Windows Display settings: go to Control panel, Display (use Search if you don't see it).
-If Windows is configured for settings above 100%, Outlook's dialogs can be hard to read and buttons may be off the screen.
+Windows Display settings: go to Settings in Windows 10 or Control panel in older versions and find Display (use Search if you don't see it).
+If Windows is configured to Scale above 125%, Outlook's dialogs can be hard to read and buttons may be off the screen.